Flesh & Blood (Into the Dark): Reception

 The episode was met with a positive response from critics upon its premiere.
 On the review aggregation website Rotten Tomatoes, the episode holds a 75% approval rating with an average rating of 6.2 out of 10 based on 8 reviews.

 In a positive review, Hulu Watchers Paul Zuniga praised the episode saying "The final credit 'Flesh And Blood' deserves is of presenting a mystery that remained unsolved until the very end.
 Most horror mysteries grant audiences an omniscient perspective of the situation so they know who the real villain/hero is before the characters involved do.
 'Flesh And Blood', on the other hand, keeps audiences guessing to the final act of the episode."
 In a similarly favorable analysis, Laughing Places Mike Mack said, "The episode's ability to make the viewer uncomfortable is an accomplishment in and of itself, and one that the horror genre typically strives for.
 The story paces well, with spurts of intense drama dispersed throughout."

 In a more mixed critique, Pastes Jacob Oller gave the episode a rating of 6 out of 10 and commented "Yet, adequately entertaining, with a couple of great lead performances (a list which includes Mulroney’s pulsing forehead veins) and a deliciously intense end, 'Flesh & Blood' is a pretty-if-stupid B-movie whose schlockiness has plenty to unpack for those looking for an easy thrill."
 In a further ambivalent editorial, Hypables Katie Awad criticized the episode's lack of a real connection to Thanksgiving but compared it favorably to the first episode saying that it is, "a more classic horror story, lacking the humor and buckets of gore as the premiere, but it makes up for it with edge-of-your-seat tension."
 In another equivocal criticism, /Films Daniel Kurland gave the episode a rating of 5 out of 10 and said that it, "evokes a stifled, more straightforward household blueprint.
 Squeamish slasher deaths traded for familial cat-and-mouse chasing, hellborn Nic Cage swapped with handyman Dermot Mulroney.
 Lussier works on a smaller scale that even at 80ish minutes wears itself thin.
 Less a mystery and more a delaying of the inevitable."

 In an outright negative appraisal, Bloody Disgustings Daniel Kurl gave the episode 3 out of 5 skulls and said that "While the performances are enjoyable and plenty of 'Flesh & Blood' is thoughtfully handled, some of its plotting feels rather convenient and hackneyed.
 There are ample opportunities where the story could deepen, but it instead spins its wheels on the same ideas."
-In an similarly unfavorable assessment, RogerEbert.coms Brian Tallerico gave the episode 2 out of 5 stars and commented "And so as 'Flesh & Blood' becomes more predictable, the filmmaking doesn't tighten like it needs to in order to go from mystery to thriller.
+In a similarly unfavorable assessment, RogerEbert.coms Brian Tallerico gave the episode 2 out of 5 stars and commented "And so as 'Flesh & Blood' becomes more predictable, the filmmaking doesn't tighten like it needs to in order to go from mystery to thriller.
 It just sags and dries out like, well, an overcooked turkey."